What Helps Period Pain?

 • Painkillers – Over-the-counter painkillers will nip cramps in the bud, but should always be taken after food, or with a glass of milk, to protect the stomach lining.

-• Exercise – whether it’s a walk around the block or something requiring a little more energy – helps increase blood flow, oxygen levels and endorphin levels (nature’s painkilling and feel-good hormones).
+• Exercise outside – whether it’s a walk around the block or something requiring a little more energy – helps increase blood flow, oxygen levels and endorphin levels (nature’s painkilling and feel-good hormones).
 It might seem unappealing but these will all help your body to relax during this tricky time.

 • Heat – A massage or heat will loosen up your muscles, so a hot bath, or hugging a hot water bottle are both recommended.

 • Diet – We know that comfort food may be an appealing option, but lowering your fat intake and upping your vegetable count can ease the pain.
+Increasing your fluid intake by drinking more water can also help, as dehydration can cause muscle cramps.
+Herbal teas especially that contain peppermint and chamomile are warm and soothing, and can help you to feel calm and get through the pain.

 • Chocolate – There’s a cocoa coloured lining to this cloud of period pain – chocolate contains magnesium and endorphins which will boost your energy so feel free to have a nibble!